SHOVANPARVEZ/StandingWheelchair-manual/README.md

 <P align="justify"> The standing wheelchair has nine major parts/components.
 Each of the parts/components are described in the following: <br/>

 ![Block-Diagram](https://github.com/SHOVANPARVEZ/StandingWheelchair-manual/blob/main/Wheelchiar-components.png)

+- Back support: Conventional wheelchiar back support is use.
+In addition a chaise belt is attached to the back support to protect the user from falling during the transition to standing position from sitting position.

+- Link shaft: The seat and back support of the chair are held erect by link shafts as the chair transforms to the standing position.

+- Seat cusion: Conventional seat cusion is used.
+It does not pose any discomfort to the user either in sitting or standing position.

+- Gas spring: Nitrogen oxide gas springs are used to assist the wheelchair in transforming from sitting to standing position.

+- Back wheel: Typical wheels that are commonly found in the wheelchairs are used.

+- Knee guard: Another essential componet of our standing wheelchiar since it is designed for the users who have no strength in their legs.
+The knee guards prevent the knee from collapsing and help the users stand upright.

+- Base frame: The main frame of the wheelchair that holds every parts of the wheelchair together.
+Each part can be mounted and unmounted to the base frame which allows low repair costs.

+- Front wheel: Caster wheels are used in the front side of the wheelchair.
+They use a locking system to reduce the risk of the user from falling.

+- Footrest: This special footrest is used to support the user's feet while sitting and standing.
+During the transition from a sitting to a standing position, the footrest height changes to allow safe standing.

 ### DISCLAIMER:
 <P align="justify"> The design is offered as it is.
 Although it has been regorously tested by a number of paraplegic wheelchiar users, we do not provide any warranty in any aspect.